danwiseman/pretty_magic/README.md

 Run `PrettyMagic::ManaIcons.guild_symbols("{GUILD}")` to get html tags for the Guild and Clan Watermarks as documented at https://mana.andrewgioia.com/icons.html

 Run `PrettyMagic::ManaIcons.poleis_symbols("{POLEIS}")` to get html tags for the Poleis Symbols as documented at https://mana.andrewgioia.com/icons.html

+Run `PrettyMagic::ManaIcons.add_icons_to_text("YOUR TEXT WITH TAGS IN IT")` to have all four symbol types ran against a long piece of text.
+Such as the Oracle
+Text of a card. i.e. `{X}{B/P}: Remove up to X counters from target permanent.
+For each counter removed this way, Hex Parasite gets +1/+0 until end of turn. ({B/P} can be paid with either {B} or 2 life.)`

 Also, ensure the fonts are installed as documented on the fonts' githubs.